ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 You can get close to this in Foundry, if you :one: disable vision, :two: delete all the walls, and :three: use the Manual Fog extension.
 Except it's worse, because in Owlbear you can define regions in advance, and making a whole room visible is as easy as hitting `F`, clicking a box, hitting `H`, and finally hitting `W` to get back to the mode you were in before.
 It's fast and smooth, where in Foundry, where you have to click on the sidebar once or twice, drag a slider (why?) carefully scribble over an area and hope you don't reveal too much, then click on the sidebar again.
-It takes ten times as long, and brings the whole table out of flow, but you get to keep your pretty lights.
+It takes ten times as long, and brings the whole table out of flow, but you get to use the pretty lights and character sheets.

 ## Vision Is Broken